 The Local Improvement Process

 Specific procedures and timelines vary depending upon the type of local improvement.
 The City mails such details to property owners in a Local Improvement Notice.
 Once the notice is issued, residents have 30 days to petition against the local improvement.
-A majority of the affected residents need to sign the petition in order to defeat the local improvement.
+A majority of the affected property owners need to sign the petition in order to defeat the local improvement.

 - If the petition against the project is unsuccessful, City Council approves a Local Improvement Bylaw, after which construction must proceed within three years.